cdl-geneseo/geneseo-dictionary/V/Vegan-Nuggets.md

 # Vegan Nuggets

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vegan Nuggets

 Created by  Unknown User (eo7), last modified by  Unknown User (amb51) on Apr 29, 2015

 n.
 Non-meat alternatives to chicken nuggets.
 Were revealed to be non-vegan Fall 2012.&quot;All the Vegans are angry because CAS provided misinformation about the Vegan nuggets.&quot;EOberdorf, S-Z, 201220/32 people within the survey were familiar with what &quot;vegan nuggets&quot; are, but are more familiar with the term &quot;Garden Nugget.&quot; This is due to the change in menu name at Southside Cafe in 2013.
 Bettina.
 S-Z. 2015